ArchipelagoMW/Archipelago/worlds/messenger/docs/en_The Messenger.md

 * Sometimes upon teleporting back to HQ, Ninja will run left and enter a different portal than the one entered by the player.
 * Text entry menus don't accept controller input
+* Opening the shop chest in power seal hunt mode from the tower of time HQ will soft lock the game.

 ## What do I do if I have a problem?